h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - Method ``download_h2o_logs`` on PySparkling ``H2OContext`` is removed in favor of the ``downloadH2OLogs`` method.

 - Method ``get_conf`` on PySparkling ``H2OContext`` is removed in favor of the ``getConf`` method.

+- It is now required to explicitly create ``H2OContext`` before you run any of our exposed algorithms.
+Previously, the algorithm would create the H2OContext on demand.

 - On H2OConf Python API, the following methods have been renamed to be consistent with the Scala counterparts: